mac-a-r0ni/crux-xfce4/README.md

     sudo mkdir /usr/ports/crux-xfce4
     ```

-4. Add the ports line in yours */etc/prt-get.conf* to fetch the repo:
+4. Add the ports line in your */etc/prt-get.conf* to fetch the repo:

    prtdir /usr/ports/crux-xfce4

-5. Update the repo into your computer:
+5. Update the repo onto your computer:

    ```bash
    sudo ports -u crux-xfce4